 If a horse really wants to get you off by bucking, he will.
 Trust me.
 Such horses need to be retrained by somebody who has good fall training, a good seat and knows how to handle the behavior.
 This often means a trainer used to dealing with soured or dominant horses.

 What to Do If Your Horse Bucks?

 When a horse bucks, they stop.
 They are not moving forward at the time of the buck.
 Therefore, if a horse tries to buck with you, the best thing to do is boot it in the ribs and really try to drive it forward.
 They can't do a high buck and move forward at the same time.

 If the horse has been off work for a while, it's probably freshness and enthusiasm—the horse needs more work and to be given things to think about.
-Lateral work, if the horse knows it, can be great...it's harder for the horse to buck out of a lateral movement and it really engages their brain and gets them focused.
-Consider lunging for a few minutes before riding and also think about getting out of the arena and going on a nice long trail ride to get rid of some of that extra energy.
+Lateral work, if the horse knows it, can be great as it's harder for the horse to buck out of a lateral movement, and it really engages their brain and gets them focused.
+Consider lunging for a few minutes before riding, and also think about getting out of the arena and going on a nice long trail ride to get rid of some of that extra energy.
 Do bear in mind, though, that the horse may be out of shape—don't push him too far or hard.